ExpatConnect/health/README.md

 Currently this little service exposes a single endpoint: `/health` and checks each backend endpoints configured in the `HEALTH_ENDPOINTS` env var, as a comma separated list.

-Simply makes an HTTP request to them and if any of them fails - or can't make all the requests in 1s - `500 Internal Server Error` will be returned.
-Returns `200 OK` otherwise.
+Simply makes an HTTP request to them and returns `500 Internal Server Error` if any of them fails or `200 OK` otherwise.
+Also returns `500 Internal Server Error` if it can't finish all the checks in a given timeout.
+This timeout can be con figured via the `HEALTH_TIMEOUT` environment variable in seconds, defaults to 1.

 ## Install